Osteoarthritis is a condition that causes joints to become painful and stiff. It's the most common type of arthritis in the UK.

 Symptoms of osteoarthritis

-The main symptoms of osteoarthritis are joint pain and stiffness.
-Some people also experience swelling, tenderness and a grating or crackling sound when moving the affected joints.
+The main symptoms of osteoarthritis are joint pain and stiffness, and problems moving the joint.
+Some people also have symptoms such as: - swelling - tenderness - grating or crackling sound when moving the affected joints

 The severity of osteoarthritis symptoms can vary greatly from person to person, and between different affected joints.

 For some people, the symptoms can be mild and may come and go.
 Other people can experience more continuous and severe problems which make it difficult to carry out everyday activities.